Finally: Hawaiian Airlines Joining Oneworld Alliance On April 22, 2026

 When Hawaiian joins the oneworld alliance, the biggest implications will be for those who are loyal to other oneworld frequent flyer programs.
 They’ll then be able to earn and redeem points, as well as take advantage of elite perks, for travel on Hawaiian branded flights.
 Admittedly some oneworld airlines already partner with Hawaiian, but this will definitely streamline things.

-The oneworld alliance is growing very nicely at the moment
+The oneworld alliance is growing nicely at the moment

 Bottom line

 Alaska Airlines acquired Hawaiian Airlines in the fall of 2024.
-We’ve known that the plan was for Hawaiian to eventually join the oneworld alliance, but we’re now getting a better sense of when that will happen.
-The plan is for Hawaiian to join in the spring of 2026, which will also be an important time for Hawaiian in terms of its global growth.
+We’ve known that the plan was for Hawaiian to eventually join the oneworld alliance, but we’re now getting a sense of when that will happen.
+The plan is for Hawaiian to join the alliance on April 22, 2026.

 The biggest implications of Hawaiian joining oneworld will be for those who are loyal to other oneworld programs, given that Hawaiian already participates in the Atmos Rewards program (which “belongs” to oneworld, for all practical purposes).